kellyzen/COMP1044_CW_G3/README.md

 # COMP1044_CW_G3
 ## IMPORTANT STEPS TO ACCESS LIBRARY

-*(MAKE SURE THAT EVERY FILE HAS BEEN DOWNLOADED BEFORE PROCEEDING WITH THE FOLLOWING STEPS)*

 ### Installing XAMPP (please proceed to the next section if you had done this)

   1. Download XAMPP from https://www.apachefriends.org/index.html